hongwang01/SynDeepLesion/README.md

 ```

 ## Acknowledgement
-The authors would like to thank [Dr. Lequan Yu](https://yulequan.github.io/) for providing the related reference code of generating the dataset.
+The authors would like to thank [Dr. Lequan Yu](https://yulequan.github.io/) for providing the related reference code.

 ## References

 [1] Y.   Zhang   and   H.   Yu,   “Convolutional   neural   network   based   metalartifact  reduction  in  X-ray  computed  tomography,”IEEE  Transactionson Medical Imaging, vol. 37, no. 6, pp. 1370–1381, 2018.

-[2]
+[2] Yu, L., Zhang, Z., Li, X., Xing, L.: Deep sinogram completion with image prior for metal artifact reduction in CT images.
+IEEE Transactions on Medical Imaging40(1), 228–238 (2020).

 ## Contact
 If you have any question, please feel free to concat Hong Wang (Email: hongwang9209@hotmail.com)